Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Conclusion Limitation

+\textbf{Evaluation on testing stock data}.
+In the main experiments, we present the results only on the training stock data.
+Here we consider a more realistic setting: we partition the stock dataset into a training set (data spanning January 10, 2017, to April 28, 2017) and a testing set (data covering April 29, 2017, to May 26, 2017).
+The policy is only trained on the training set and evaluated on both the training and testing sets.
+Fig. \ref{expfig:split_stock_dataset} illustrates the training process for the training and testing sets (denoted as Stock and Stock-test, respectively). \methodname~achieves a positive score on the Stock-test, indicating its potential for practical application.
+DQN converges at a reward of 0, suggesting that the policy trained by DQN may be overly conservative and abstain from making any trades.

-\methodname~is a regularized-based RL method that proposes to explore according to action sparsity.
+\textbf{Comparison with regularized-based method}. \methodname~is a regularized-based RL method that proposes to explore according to action sparsity.
 We conduct experiments comparing \methodname~to regularization-based baselines and exploration RL method: Sparse Deep Q Networks (SDQN~\citep{SDQN}) and Regularized Actor Critic (RAC~\citep{RAC_regularized_actor_critic}) are RL methods that regularize reward functions with various regularizers.
 Their regularizers include Tsallis entropy ($\frac{1}{2}(1-x)$), exp function ($\exp(1)-\exp(x)$) and cos function ($\cos(\frac{\pi}{2}x)$).
-Fig.\ref{expfig:full_results_regularizer} shows the comparisons between \methodname~and regularization-based methods.
+Fig. \ref{expfig:full_results_regularizer} shows the comparisons between \methodname~and regularization-based methods.
 These common regularizers do not consider the sparsity of the actions.
-Therefore, they are not helpful to improve policy learning.
+Therefore, they do not help improve policy learning.

+\textbf{Comparison with exploration method in RL}.
 We also compare \methodname~to Intrinsic Curiosity Module (ICM~\citep{ICM}), a classic exploration technique in RL.
-Fig.\ref{expfig:full_results_exploration} shows the comparison result.
-In terms of policy improvement speed and final score, ICM is unable to efficiently learn in sparse action tasks.
-This is because the curiosity-based method focuses on the exploration of unseen states, which also ignores the sparsity property of sparse action and wastes the budget for executing sparse action.
+Fig. \ref{expfig:full_results_exploration} shows the comparison result.
+Regarding policy improvement speed and final score, ICM cannot learn in sparse action tasks efficiently.
+This is because the curiosity-based method focuses on exploring unseen states, ignoring the sparsity property of sparse action, and wastes the budget for executing sparse action.
 This result demonstrates that the curiosity-based exploration technique widely employed in the current RL community is ineffective for sparse action tasks.

-We summarize the comparison results between \methodname~and all baselines in Tab.\ref{exptab:all_exp_baselines}.
+We summarize the comparison results between \methodname~and all baselines in Tab. \ref{exptab:all_exp_baselines}.
 In sparse action tasks, \methodname~can outperform all these RL baselines that have been widely applied to various RL tasks.